 - Look for the serial number on the back of your non-transferable card and write this number on the magnetic ticket accompanying the card.

 - If you do not see a start and end date on the magnetic ticket, go ahead and write these in yourself.
 This will prevent unnecessary hassles if a Metro agent asks to see your card.

 You're now ready to use your pass.
 Remember that the pass may only be used by the person it's attributed to by name, and may not be transferred.

 Lost Card?
 Pass Not Working Properly?
 Other Problems?

-If you run into any problems using you card, have lost it or wish to change your number of zones, see this page from the official RATP site for help.
+If you run into any problems using your card, have lost it or wish to change your number of zones, see the official RATP site for help.

 Technically, tourists can get a Navigo pass, which is indeed less expensive than the Paris Visite Pass (and also offers no frills).
 It's usually not worth the red tape unless you'll be in Paris for at least a month or come to the city on a regular basis since you'll need to provide a photo of yourself and formally apply for the card at one of several agencies.
 It can be a nice choice for travelers who come to Paris often since you can keep the card and recharge it whenever you wish.
 If you're interested in learning about how to buy and use the Navigo for an extended stay or repeated trips, read an excellent primer on how to crack the Navigo system, if you decide it's worth a try.